kingcons/clones/JOURNAL.md

 many difficult bugs _yet_.
 Once I finish background rendering, I may put some tests in before getting too occupied with sprite rendering or other changes.

-My testing strategy for background rendering as a whole has been to rely on Xach's zpng and dump the framebuffer to a PNG file for inspection.
+My development strategy for background rendering as a whole has been to rely on Xach's zpng and dump the framebuffer to a PNG file for inspection.
 This is fine as an integration level test, but we could definitely do better where unit tests are concerned.
 An initial improvement would be unit tests that after nametables